vault-thirteen/Cache/ReadMe.md

 * A cache with volume calculation which supports only `string` and `[]byte` variable types;
 * A cache without volume calculation which supports `any` variable type.

-The first variant is the most practical as it allows to control memory usage.
+The first variant is the most practical one as it allows to control memory usage.

 The second variant allows to use different variable types for cached records, but it lacks the ability for controlling memory usage except for the indirect